Aniket762/Flutter/README.md

 <img src="https://github.com/Aniket762/Flutter-/blob/main/micard/micardHome.jpeg" height="400" width="200">

 # I am Rich App
-#### 1st app you which every flutter developer starts with.
+#### This app needs no intro the most popular app.
+1st app you which every flutter developer starts with.
 In this you can learn how to insert photo in the app and start learning basics properly and get an idea of Scaffold.
 #### Fun Fact: This app was sold for $999 😁
 <img src="iamrich/iamrichhome.jpeg" height="400" width="200">